coderefinery/handsonscicomp/source/coderefinery.rst

 -----------------------------------

 It is easy to do things once, but it's important to be able to do them many times, or for others to be able to do them.
+Topics include: motivation, organization of files in projects, environments (virtualenv, conda) and recording dependencies, automating computational steps, sharing code and data.

 * `Lesson <https://coderefinery.github.io/reproducible-research/>`__
 * `Video <https://www.youtube.com/watch?v=MxZF1gEJoWw&list=PLpLblYHCzJACm0Nz8ZxmdC6F8UuSYwWGQ&index=8>`__